 - 1. Using Ohm's law and the formula for resistors in parallel, what is the output voltage of the R2R DAC when inputs A and B are connected to each combination of 0V and 5V?
 Please display the results as a table. - 2.
-How much current will flow through the 1Ω resistor when input B is connected to 5V and A to 0V? - 3.
-Why is it a good idea to use a unity gain amplifier on the output of the R2R DAC resistor network? - 4.
-What is the long-term average voltage of each of the 1-bit DAC waveforms? - 5.
-For the 1-bit DAC, if the input has a fixed value 7 (0111 in binary), and the flip-flops all start at zero, what values do the flip-flops attain in the next 16 clock cycles and what value does carry-out take in each cycle? - 6.
-If you were going to design a 16-bit DAC for audio purposes (e.g., CD player output), how would the resistor tolerances affect the errors in the output for R2R and 1-bit DAC implementations? - 7.
+Why is it a good idea to use a unity gain amplifier on the output of the R2R DAC resistor network? - 3.
+What is the long-term average voltage of each of the 1-bit DAC waveforms? - 4.
+For the 1-bit DAC, if the input has a fixed value 7 (0111 in binary), and the flip-flops all start at zero, what values do the flip-flops attain in the next 16 clock cycles and what value does carry-out take in each cycle? - 5.
+If you were going to design a 16-bit DAC for audio purposes (e.g., CD player output), how would the resistor tolerances affect the errors in the output for R2R and 1-bit DAC implementations? - 6.
 How does the power efficiency of the R2R DAC with unity gain buffer compare with the 1-bit DAC with driver transistor?

-Page last updated on 28-Mar-2018
+Page last updated on 22-Mar-2019